 Chiefly from the Text of Dr. Simpson, adapted to the use of Students by means of Symbols.
 By the Rev. J. M. Williams, of Queen's College, Cambridge.
+Fourth Edition. with an Appendix.
+Price 19s.
+6d.

-Fourth Edition, with an Appendix, Price 10s.
+symbols.
+By the Rev. J. M. Williams, or Queen's College, Cambridge, Fourth Edition, with an Appendix, Price 10s.
 6d.